Peja Bistrica

-The Lumbardhi i Pejës, or Peja Bistrica or Peć Bistrica (Bistrica e Pejës; Пећка Бистрица), is a river in Kosovo.
+The Lumbardhi i Pejës, Peja Bistrica, or Pećka Bistrica (Bistrica e Pejës; Пећка Бистрица), is a river in Kosovo.
 This 62 km-long right tributary to the White Drin river flows entirely within the south-western part of Kosovo.

 Name

 The river's name, Lumbardh, literally translates to White River in Albanian.
 The adjective, i Pejës, differentiates it from the other Lumbardh tributaries of the White Drin (Drinit të Bardhë) in the Dukagjini area.

 The name Bistrica means "clearwater" in Serbian.
 The adjective Pećka derived from "Peć", the Serbian version of Peja.
 It is added to distinguish it from other Bistrica rivers in the region: Deçan Bistrica, Prizren Bistrica, Baba Loc Bistrica, Lloqan Bistrica, etc.

 Upper course

 Peja's Lumbardh originates from the eastern slopes of the Mokra mountain, on the border of Kosovo and Montenegro, at the elevation of 1900 m, in the Rugova region of Dukagjini.
 It flows to the south and initially receives many small streams coming down from the neighbouring mountains of Hajla, Micinat and Bogićevica.
 Passing next to the villages of Bogë, Duganjive and Kuqishtë, on the northern tip of the Micinat mountain it turns east into the Rugova gorge.